BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/muster_of_isengard.md

 **"You do not know pain, you do not know fear"** - The Break Point for a Muster of Isengard Army is 66% rather than 50%.

-**Isengard Unleashed** - During the first turn of the game, each friendly Uruk-hai Hero may declare a Heroic March for free.
-Additionally, Uruk-hai Captains gain Heroic Strike.
+**Isengard Unleashed** - During the first turn of the game, each friendly Uruk-hai Hero may declare a [Heroic March] for free.
+Additionally, Uruk-hai Captains gain [Heroic Strike].

-**"There will be no dawn for Men"** - Friendly Uruk-hai models gain the Hatred (Man) special rule.
+**"There will be no dawn for Men"** - Friendly Uruk-hai models gain the [Hatred] (Man) special rule.